ShawnKyzer/nlq-to-sql-assistant/README.md

 # NLQ-to-SQL Assistant

 This repository demonstrates a practical application of Domain-Driven Design (DDD) principles to build an AI-powered SQL query assistant.
 This assistant allows users to query a database using natural language.
+Please read original blog post [here](https://opendatascience.com/domain-driven-design-in-practice-crafting-an-ai-assistant-step-by-step/) for more information.

 ## Overview